resque/resque-scheduler/README.markdown

       args: contributors
       description: "This job resets the weekly leaderboard for contributions"

+NOTE: Six parameter cron's are also supported (as they supported by rufus-scheduler which powers the resque-scheduler process).
+This allows you to schedule jobs per second (ie: "30 * * * * *" would fire a job every 30 seconds past the minute).

 A queue option can also be specified.
 Then the job will go onto the specified queue if it is available (Even if @queue is specified in the job class).
 When the queue is given it is not necessary for the scheduler to load the class.